jamesgraves/example-go-app/README.md

 ```

 And finally we can push our new functionality to our fork of omicron
-so that other users of the omicron library can easily get it too.
+so that other users of our version of the omicron library can easily get
+it too.

 ```
 $ git subtree push --prefix=src/github.com/jamesgraves/omicron omicron-vendor working